System Design Space

 Target: < 2 hours for high severity

-Shows how quickly a team can contain and mitigate attack impact in production.
+Shows how quickly a team can contain and mitigate attack impact.

 Target: 100% for internet-facing services